Raykosan/ComfyUI_RaykoStudio/README.md

 - **Unified Loading** - Load UNET, CLIP, VAE, and multiple LoRAs in one node
 - **Dual CLIP Support** - Toggle between single CLIP mode (CLIPLoader) and dual CLIP mode (DualCLIPLoader) for models like Flux, SD3, Hunyuan DiT, and PixArt
 - **Visual Multi-LoRA Management** - Add, remove, and reorder multiple LoRAs with drag-and-drop support.
 - **LoRA Management** - Add, enable/disable, and adjust strengths for multiple LoRAs with an intuitive visual interface
+- **Enabling/disabling LoRA** - the disabled LoRA is ignored by the workflow
 - **Persistent Storage** - LoRA configurations are saved per node and persist across sessions
 - **Folder Structure** - Browse LoRAs with folder tree navigation
 - **Search Functionality** - Quickly find LoRAs by name